 The goal of “preventative forensic musicology” is to avoid client risk not only of infringement but broader risks of mistaken observations and spurious claims as well.

-Typically this particular type work is completed in 72 hours’ time.
-Rush projects are available.
+Typically this particular type of work is completed in just 48 hours’ time.
+Rush and even same-day projects are welcomed.

 Musicologize provides forensic audio analysis services to determine if an audio production includes or is derived from a sample taken from another source without permission.
 Clients can present two pieces of audio and through the combination of expertise, leading edge technology, databases and prior art research, we provide expert analysis to determine if two audio selections employ identical source material.